CoronaCheck app and printed EU Digital COVID Certificate Privacy Statement

 Because the app and website use an internet connection, your IP address will also be processed.
 This is inherent to the use of internet and IP technology and is necessary to technically establish a connection between the test performer’s or vaccinator’s server and your phone or browser.
 The IP address is processed for management and security purposes only.

 In addition, other data is retrieved that cannot be traced back to you directly.
 If you want to know exactly what other data is processed, click here.
-There you will find an overview of the data collected and processed to create the coronavirus pass and the EU DCC and a description of which data is actually included in the QR code you have to show at an event or if you want to travel to another country within Europe.
+There you will find an overview of the data collected and processed to create the EU DCC and a description of which data is actually included in the QR code you have to show if you want to travel to another country within Europe.

 2. Where does my data come from?

-- When you’re tested by another test provider than the GGD, the data is requested via the unique retrieval code and verification code you received from the test provider.
-In this case you may retrieve your data by entering this unique retrieval code and verification code in the app or on the website.
+- When you’re tested by another test provider than your regional GGD, the data is requested via the unique retrieval code and verification code you received from the test provider.
+In this case, you may retrieve your data by entering this unique retrieval code and verification code in the CoronaCheck app or on the coronacheck.nl website.

-- When retrieving information about vaccination or recovery or a negative test carried out by the GGD, you log in using your DigiD to identify yourself.
-By logging in, the Minister of VWS will receive your BSN and can, based on your BSN, retrieve your first name, last name and date of birth from the Personal Records Database.
-Using this combined information, the Minister will request your data from parties (like the GGD, the RIVM and your general practitioner).
+- When retrieving information about vaccination or recovery or a negative test carried out by a GGD or a care provider at the hospital, you log in using your DigiD to identify yourself.
+By logging in, the Minister of VWS will receive your BSN and can, based on your BSN, retrieve your first name, last name, and date of birth from the Personal Records Database.
+Using this combined information, the Minister will request your data from parties who may have your information about your vaccination, recovery, and test (like the GGDs, the RIVM, the hospital where you have been vaccinated, and your general practitioner).
+Information about your recovery is based on a positive test in the past, which the test provider who tested you has had to report to the local GGD.

-If you request your data in CoronaCheck or via coronacheck.nl, you will be shown which information is retrieved and where it is coming from.
+If you request your data in the CoronaCheck app or via the coronacheck.nl website, you will be shown which information is retrieved and where it is coming from.

-If you only have a physical certificate on paper that you received from your healthcare provider or via the helpdesk at the CIBG, then it is possible to scan your paper certificate via CoronaCheck.
-You can scan the QR code of your physical certificate (on your EU DCC) using your smartphone camera.
-This information will then be used to create a digital EU DCC and a digital coronavirus pass.
+If you only have a physical certificate on paper that you received from your healthcare provider or via the helpdesk at the CIBG, then it is possible to scan your paper certificate via the CoronaCheck app.
+You can scan the QR code of your physical certificate using your smartphone camera.
+This information will then be used to create a digital EU DCC.
 We need your permission to use your smartphone camera.
-CoronaCheck will ask you for this.
+The CoronaCheck app will ask you for this.

 3. Why do we process this data (purpose of processing)

-We gather this data to be able to create an EU DCC and a domestic coronavirus pass for you.
-You may use it to gain entry to certain events and activities in the Netherlands and can travel to countries within Europe that require an EU DCC to enter.
+We gather this data to be able to create an EU DCC for you.
+You may use it to travel to countries within Europe that require an EU DCC to enter.

 4. What is the basis for this data processing?

-The Minister of VWS is required by law to create an EU DCC and domestic coronavirus pass for someone who requests one if they meet the requirements.
+The Minister of VWS is required by law to create an EU DCC for someone who requests one if they meet the requirements.
 Of course, they need to be vaccinated or possess a valid test result.

 The General Data Protection Regulation (GDPR) lists six possible bases for processing personal data (Article 6 (1) AVG).
-One of these is a legal duty that rests with the controller (in this case the Minister of Health, Welfare and Sport).
-The basis for processing your data is based on Article 6 (1) (c) of the GDPR: legal obligation.
-Because this is proof for both the Netherlands and travel within the EU (EEA), the basis must be found in both national law and European law.
+One of these is a legal duty that rests with the controller (in this case the Minister of Health, Welfare, and Sport).
+The basis for processing your data is based on Article 6 (1) (e) of the GDPR: a task of general interest.
+In addition, data concerning your health may be processed on the basis of Article 9 (2) (g) of the GDPR.
+Since this is a certificate for travel within the EU (EEA) the basis must be found in European law.

 Basis of European law

-On June 14, 2021, the Regulation (EU) 2021/953 of the European Parliament and the Council regarding a framework for the issuing, verification and acceptance of interoperable COVID-19 vaccination, test and recovery certificates (digital EU-COVID certificate) in order to facilitate free movement during the COVID-19 pandemic was published (hereinafter: the regulation).
+On June 14, 2021, the Regulation (EU) 2021/953 of the European Parliament and the Council regarding a framework for the issuing, verification, and acceptance of interoperable COVID-19 vaccination, test, and recovery certificates (digital EU-COVID certificate) to facilitate free movement during the COVID-19 pandemic was published (hereinafter: the regulation).

 Basis in national law